-- Spread the parsnips on the outer edge of the roasting pan, outside the brisket.
+- Spread the parsnips or sweet potatoes on the outer edge of the roasting pan, outside the brisket.

-- Pour the beef broth and water over the brisket.
-The brisket should by fully covered with liquid.
+- Pour the beef broth over the brisket.
+The brisket should be fully covered with liquid.
 If it isn’t, add a little more broth or water.

 - Place brisket in the oven and cook for 90 minutes.